All Products

 import java.util.concurrent.Future;

-// If you use the SSL endpoint or the SASL endpoint to access the instance, comment out the first line of the following code:
+// If you use an SSL or SASL endpoint, comment out the following line.

 import java.util.concurrent.TimeUnit;